jbosstm/narayana/vertx/echo/README.md

 locked, either with a read lock or a write lock.
 Because we're using transactions, the isolation property prevents any conflicting updates and forces the other client to abort the transaction.
 You may see something like:

-rorschach:echo marklittle$ vertx run EchoClient.java & vertx run EchoClient.java & vertx run EchoClient.java
+rorschach:echo marklittle$ ./build.sh EchoClient.java & ./build.sh EchoClient.java
 [1] 26658
 [2] 26659
 Succeeded in deploying verticle